cstatz/blazert/README.md

 cmake --build . -- install  # If package needs to be installed ctest  # Runs the tests
 ```

+**A word of caution:** blazeRT will compile and work with compiler optimizations enabled (up to **-O3**), but needs infinite-math.
+If your application needs fast-math, ensure that the blazeRT code path is compiled with `-fno-finite-math-only` (in case of clang).
+In terms of performance, in its current form there is no major runtime difference between compilation with *-O2* and *-O3*.

 ## Usage
 To get familiar with the usage of blazeRT, look at the provided examples and test cases.
 To get started quickly,
 checkout the minimal examples below.